Redd-15/Geometric-Modelling/README.md

 ### **9. Export Results**
 - **Objective**: Provide output in usable formats.
   - Save interpolated function results to CSV or TXT.
   - Save plots as PNG/PDF.
+(Not required if csv export is possible)
-  - Allow function export (e.g., as symbolic expression using `sympy`).
+  - Allow function export (e.g., as symbolic expression using `sympy`). (**Possible, but not implemented.**)

+>[!IMPORTANT] **Out of the 9 objectives all were met during development.
+Some was only possible in part, but I would say the project was highly succesful